habitat-sh/on-prem-builder/docs-chef-io/content/migration.md

 The artifact data should now be available for use!

-As mentioned before, since the Minio backup/import operation could be dramatically different for different environments, the Minio backup steps cannot be 100% prescriptive.
+As mentioned before, since the MinIO backup/import operation could be dramatically different for different environments, the MinIO backup steps cannot be 100% prescriptive.
 This should give you some ideas to explore though.

 ## PostgreSQL Data Copy